Parsha Chaya Sarah – Eretz Yisrael, going beyond yourself and finding Love

 Welcome to another exciting Parsha.
 As Rabbi Nachman said – the Parsha is about you and me.
 It Is Chaya Parsha and our Parsha starts off with the story how Avraham purchased the cave and Field in Hebron.
 This is the birthplace of people.
 This shows our historical right and connection to Hebron.
 The EU, the Democrats UNESCO, social media and the Arabs are trying to rewrite history.
 So let's use out weekly meeting with Shabbat to make Torah - our connection to the truth, our guidebook relevant to us.
 Let's learn and connect to what has kept the Jewish people alive and vibrant over the last 2000 years and more It is poignant that this week.

-So, we thank President Trump who by no coincidence in the week Parsha Chaya who recognized our (obvious) rights to our ancient Homeland – Judea & Samaria (which incorrectly referred to as the West Bank).
+So, we thank President Trump who by no coincidence in the week Parsha Chaya Sara who recognized our (obvious) rights to our ancient Homeland – Judea & Samaria (which incorrectly referred to as the West Bank).
 No, it is not the West Bank.
-It Judea the birthplace as this powerful video of Reb Shlomo Shows.
+It is Judea our birthplace as this powerful video of Reb Shlomo Show.

 A Miracle Zivug for Yitzchak – Reb Shlomo